Busch Gardens Tampa Bay: 1990–1999: Thrill additions and animal habitats

 The construction of the Wild Animal Kingdom prompted Busch Gardens to map out a competitive strategy for the coming years in preparation for its first direct competitor in the Florida theme park market.
 The Land of the Dragons opened on May 9, 1995, debuting on a 1.5 acre area featuring a large three-story tree house, miniature cars, a ferris wheel, and rope bridge.
 The dragon retheme was done to update the area and adopted from its sister park in Williamsburg.
 The success of Kumba prompted the park to file plans for an Egypt section in May that would include the park's fourth roller coaster, shopping, and a train station.
 Additional details of the Egypt land were revealed in August.
 Anheuser-Busch stated it would close the brewery inside the Busch Gardens Tampa location on October 25.
-The plant on the Busch Gardens property had become the smallest brewery of the company's 13 and was slated to close down because of the decreased beer consumption and high per-barrel costs.
+The plant on the Busch Gardens property had become the smallest brewery of the company's 13 and was slated to close down because of decreased beer consumption and high per-barrel costs.
 The shutdown was part of an overall restructuring effort, with the 17 acre land transferred to the park.
 The Monstrous Mamba flat ride closed in the fall season.
 A safari upcharge attraction was opened to the public in November riding through the Serengeti Plain section.
 The park's brewery closed in December and was later demolished.